artic92/linkedin_profile/experience_evoleo.md

 ## Description

 Evoleo Germany Headquarters.

-Working on ESA PLATO and CHICS projects.
+Design, development, testing and maintenance of digital circuits for FPGA platforms.

+Activity framed in the context of the ESA PLAnetary Transits and Oscillations of stars (PLATO) space telescope.
+This is the third medium-class mission in the European Space Agency - ESA's CosmicVision program primarily aiming to discover and characterize rocky extrasolar planets.

 ## Impacts